 Often, I will let a few form seeds at the end of their season of bloom and scatter the seeds in places where I’d like them to grow.

 3. Encourage Reblooming

 Quite a few perennials will reward you with a second flush of flowers later in the season if you remove the spent spring or early summer blossoms.
 Here are some of the ones that may produce a second round of flower stalks in late summer:

-Leave the foliage, just cut the old flowering stalks to the ground, give the plants a boost by sidedressing with compost or organic fertilizer, and see what happens.
-You just might get a second crop of flowers.
+Leave the foliage alone and just cut the old flowering stalks to the ground, then give the plants a boost by sidedressing with compost or organic fertilizer.
+With luck, you just might get a second crop of flowers.

 4. Tidy Up

-Keep your garden looking at its best by removing faded flowers before they wither and turn brown.
-Some flowers are sold as “self-cleaning” meaning they will push off their dead blossoms without your help.
+Keep your garden looking its best by removing faded flowers before they wither and turn brown.
+Some flowers are sold as “self-cleaning,” meaning they will push off their dead blossoms without your help.
 You still might want to check and see if they have left a seedpod behind.

-I try to remove the spent blossoms on my big rhodies just to give a cleaner look to the shrub and to make way for the new growth that forms at the base of the old flowers.
-It is not imperative to do so.
-The new growth will form, masking the dead flowers which eventually dry up and fall off.
-The plants are now so tall I would need a ladder to reach the uppermost branches!
+I try to remove the spent blossoms on my big rhododendrons just to give a cleaner look to the shrub and to make way for the new growth that forms at the base of the old flowers.
+It’s not imperative to do so.
+The new growth will form, masking the dead flowers, which eventually dry up and fall off by themselves.
+The plants are now so tall that I would need a ladder to reach the uppermost branches anyway!

 Whether you perform this task weekly or every time you pass by a plant, it doesn’t take long to either snap or snip off spent blossoms.
-I try to carry a small pair of clippers with me but often forget and rather than trudge back to the house to get them I just use my fingers.
+I try to carry a small pair of clippers with me, but often forget and end up just using my fingers.
 If a cleaner, more accurate cut is needed, I’ll wait until I am better prepared.

 As fall approaches, I start to leave the seedheads for the birds to enjoy.